CodingwithKunal/Front_end_Projects/README.md

 2. **🎨 Minor Animated Frontend Website**
    - Focused on GSAP animations and smooth user experiences with dynamic responsive design.

-(Include more project folders as you add them!)
+(Include more project go and check them !)

 ---